-Additional Requirements- Nursing Associate Degree Program (Beckley and Martinsburg campuses)
+Additional Requirements- Nursing Associate Degree Program

+(Offered at Valley College - Beckley and Martinsburg)

 Many clinical sites may require students to be vaccinated against the COVID-19 virus.
 To ensure that students meet those requirements, Nursing students must show proof that they have received the Covid-19 vaccination.
 Complete Covid-19 vaccination mean as follows: Moderna or Pfizer- 2 doses and for Johnson and Johnson- 1 dose completed before the first day of class.
 Some sites may require a booster dose to meet COVID-19 vaccination requirement.
 Valley College recognizes that the CDC may approve additional Covid-19 vaccination and will provide more information to applicants as appropriate.
-Some sites may require a booster dose to meet COVID-19 vaccination requirement.

-Required Background Checks, Drug Screens, and Physical and Immunizations Records Requirements5
+Required Background Checks, Drug Screens, and Physical and Immunizations Records Requirements4